Skip to main content

 Webhook URLThe URL where webhook events will be sent.

-Webhook EventsFor each item, provide a string value that represents which event you want to track.
-For more information, see https://docs.stripe.com/api/events/types.
+Webhook EventsFor each item, provide a string value representing the event type to track.
+For more information, see Stripe event types.

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Delete all the webhooks associated to each flow of the instance.
+Delete all webhook endpoints associated with each flow of the current instance.

 InputCommentsDefault